What You Can Say When Selling Organic

 The statements set out in our "What You Can Say When Marketing Organic" booklet are there are to support the industry in communicating about organic in a clear, legal and customer friendly way.
 This document was prepared following discussion with the Committee of Advertising Practise (CAP), and in reference to the principles of the CAP Code.

 Using our guide

-We would advise that you should ALWAYS submit your own advertising copy and materials to Copy Advice (CA) before using them.
+We advise you to always submit your own advertising copy and materials to Copy Advice (CA) before using them.
 The context in which the statement is used, and any associated imagery, can alter the meaning of the words.
 Copy Advice can be reached via their website and proposed statements can be submitted via the website for free advice.

-Copy Advice always undertake to respond within 24 hours, and in our experience their staff are generally helpful, and willing to explain the basis of their advice.
+Copy Advice always aim to respond within 24 hours, and in our experience their staff are generally helpful, and willing to explain the basis of their advice.
 However, remember that Copy Advice will always qualify their opinion by stressing that it does not bind the ASA itself.